 2. Wayanad – A Hidden Gem

-Seetha Lava Kusha Tea Estate: Offers a serene environment with lush greenery.
+- Seetha Lava Kusha Tea Estate: Provides a tranquil setting with abundant vegetation.

-Vagamon, with its cool weather and untouched splendor, is some other incredible area to discover Kerala tea plantations Munnar.
-The estates proper here are a lot much less commercialized, offering a peaceful enjoy.
+Vagamon, with its cool weather and untouched splendor, is another incredible area to discover Kerala tea plantations in Munnar.
+The estates proper here are a lot less commercialized, offering a peaceful enjoy.

 The Tea-Making Process in Kerala’s Plantations

-- Fermentation: The leaves oxidize, growing flavor and aroma.
+- Fermentation: As the leaves oxidize, their flavor and perfume develop.

-- Drying: The fermented leaves are dried to halt oxidation.
+- Drying: To stop oxidation, the fermented leaves are dried.

 The tea plantations in Kerala produce some of the most flavorful teas due to numerous elements: